 The EES determines to notify the EAS with the UE location information, when the UE location information is available either locally cached or from the 3GPP core network.

 To notify the UE(s) location information events, the EES shall send an HTTP POST message using the Notification Destination URI received in the subscription request.
 The body of the HTTP POST message shall include LocationNotification.
 LocationNotification includes location information of each UE with accuracy, timestamp and type.
-The location information of each UE may be actual location change or predictive location report from the UE mobility analytics report from NEF as specified in 3GPP TS 29.522 [10] or from NWDAF as specified in 3GPP TS 29.520 [12].
+The location information of each UE may be actual location change or predictive location report from the UE mobility analytics report from NEF as specified in 3GPP TS 29.522 [10] , or from SCEF as specified in 3GPP TS 29.122 [6], or from LCS (Location Service) as specified in 3GPP TS 29.271 [23] or 3GPP TS 29.273 [24] or from NWDAF as specified in 3GPP TS 29.520 [12].
 The EES may modify the UE location information in the format requested by the EAS in the subscription request.

 Upon receiving the HTTP POST message, the EAS shall process the Location Notification.